Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 A guardianship financial review examines whether the guardian’s filed accountings accurately reflect receipts, disbursements, and asset values — and whether those figures are supported by the underlying source records.
 The review covers bank statements, brokerage records, court orders, invoices, and other documentation needed to reconcile what was reported against what the records show.

-When should a family retain a forensic accountant in a guardianship matter?
+When should a family, fiduciary, or counsel retain a forensic accountant in a guardianship matter?

-A family should consider retaining a forensic accountant when a guardian’s accounting contains unexplained disbursements, missing periods, or figures that do not match available bank or brokerage records.
-Early retention allows for a focused review before hearing deadlines.
+A family, fiduciary, or counsel should consider a forensic accounting review when a guardian’s accounting contains unexplained disbursements, missing periods, or figures that do not match available bank or brokerage records.

 Can this firm assist if records are incomplete or missing?